johnpcutler/cutlefishblog/src/markdown-pages/2016-11-17-12-signs-you-re-working-in-a-feature-factory.md

 ![](/images/1*A9HaI7x2MdvkTn48D9a0wg.jpeg)

+(Note: This was written in 2016.
+I recently — in late 2019 — [wrote a post about some things I've learned since then](https://amplitude.com/blog/12-signs-youre-working-in-a-feature-factory-3-years-later).)

 I’ve used the term *Feature Factory *at a couple conference talks over the past two years.
 I started using the term when a software developer friend complained that he was “just sitting in the factory, cranking out features, and sending them down the line.”

 How do you know if you’re working in a feature factory?